mattingliscoding/code-institute-milestone-project-four/README.md

 # Deployment and Cloning

 ## Deployment
-Dungeon Club is deployed on Heroku, using a free account.
+This site is deployed on Heroku, using a free account.
 To set up my project for deployment on Heroku, I followed this process:
 * A new requirements.txt file is needed and can be generated using
 ```
 pip freeze > requirements.txt